scobru/shogun-core/wiki/web3.md

 ## Usage Options

-The Ethereum functionality can be used in two ways:
+The Web3 functionality can be used in two ways:

 ### 1. Through Shogun Core (Plugin System)